syncfusion-content/windowsforms-docs/WindowsForms/xptaskbar/Creating-an-XPTaskBar.md

 control: XPTaskBar
 documentation: ug
 ---
-# Getting started for Windows Forms XPTaskBar
+# Getting started with Windows Forms XPTaskBar

 This section describes how to add `XPTaskBar` control in a Windows Forms application and overview of its basic functionalities.